Eva Telzer, Ph.D.

 Email: carina25 [at] email [dot] unc [dot] edu

 Carina is the project coordinator for the NeuroTeen Project.
 She is a Washington University in St. Louis graduate, originally from Lawrence, Kansas.
 She comes to the lab after time as a post-baccalaureate student at the University of Kansas and a study coordinator at the University of Kansas Medical Center.
 Carina is interested in socio-emotional development, particularly the neurobiological underpinnings of adolescent depression.
-Ultimately, she hopes to pursue a PhD in clinical psychology.
-In her free time, she likes to read, hike, and explore new places to drink coffee.
+Ultimately, she hopes to pursue a PhD in Clinical Psychology.

 Virnaliz Jimenez, B.A.